pyrsia/pyrsia.github.io/blog/2022-12-02-create-macOS-brew-installer-for-rust-binary.md

 ```

-A very simple `main.rs` source code which listens on a port and echo the streamed content into the STDOUT.
+A very simple `main.rs` which listens on a port and writes the content into the STDOUT stream.

 ```rust
 use std::env;